Deformations of algebras in noncommutative geometry

-That such an isomorphism exists, for \emph{arbitrary} finite-dimensional $\mfg$, is a significant generalization of the Harish-Chandra isomorphism for the semisimple case, which was first noticed by Kirillov and then proved by Duflo, using a highly nontrivial formula.
-By partially computing his isomorphism \eqref{e:pc-c-lie}, Kontsevich was able to show that his isomorphism \eqref{e:pc-c-lie-u} coincides with Duflo's isomorphism.
+That such an isomorphism exists, for \emph{arbitrary} finite-dimensional $\mfg$, is a significant generalization of the Harish-Chandra isomorphism for the semisimple case; it was first noticed by Kirillov and then proved by Duflo, using a highly nontrivial formula.
+By partially computing his isomorphism \eqref{e:pc-c-lie}, Kontsevich was able to show that his isomorphism \eqref{e:pc-c-lie-u} coincides with the Duflo-Kirillov isomorphism.
+The latter isomorphism is given by the following explicit formula.
+Let $\symm: \Sym \mfg \to U \mfg$ be the symmetrization map, $x_1 \cdots x_m \mapsto \frac{1}{n!} \sum_{\sigma \in S_n} x_{\sigma(i)} \cdots x_{\sigma(m)}$.
+This is a vector space isomorphism (even an isomorphism of $\mfg$-representations via the adjoint action) but \emph{not} an algebra isomorphism.
+However, it can be corrected to an isomorphism $I_{DK}: (\Sym \mfg)^\mfg \iso Z(U\mfg)$ given by $I_{DK} = \symm \circ I_{\text{strange}}$, where $I_{\text{strange}}: \Sym \mfg \to \Sym \mfg$ is given by an (infinite-order) constant-coefficient differential operator.
+Such operators can be viewed as formal power series functions of $\mfg$, i.e., elements of $\hat S \mfg^*$, via the inclusions